cc-archive/cccatalog-api/README.md

 cd cccatalog-api
 ```
 5. Start CC Catalog API locally
-> Note: Make sure the [Docker Daemon](https://docs.docker.com/config/daemon/) is running before executing this command
 ```
 docker-compose up
 ```
 6. Wait until your CMD or terminal displays that it is starting development server at `http://0.0.0.0:8000/`
-> Note: This step is also known as initialization
 <br/>

 ![Initialization](https://raw.githubusercontent.com/creativecommons/cccatalog-api/ariessa-patch-1/initialization.PNG)